microsoft/rest-api-fuzz-testing/docs/how-to-onboard-a-tool.md

 ```

 This data might be useful to a custom agent, for example, to execute more complex
 transforms or call custom APIs.
+You can define this data by including a swagger specification
+for it in a file called **schema.json**.

 <br/>